-Am29DS32xG Features
+Am29DL16xD Features

 The SecSi[TM] (Secured Silicon) Sector is an extra sector capable of being permanently locked by AMD or customers.
-The SecSi Indicator Bit (DQ7) is permanently set to a 1 if the part is factory locked, and set to a 0 if customer lockable.
+The SecSi Sector Indicator Bit (DQ7) is permanently set to a 1 if the part is factory locked, and set to a 0 if customer lockable.
 This way, customer lockable parts can never be used to replace a factory locked part.
-Current version of device has 256 bytes, which differs from previous versions of this device.
+Current version of device has 64 Kbytes; future versions will have only 256 bytes.
+This should be considered during system design.

 Factory locked parts provide several options.
-The SecSi Sector may store a secure, random 16 byte

-ESN (Electronic Serial Number), customer code (programmed through AMD's ExpressFlash service), or both.
+The SecSi Sector may store a secure, random 16 byte ESN (Electronic Serial Number), customer code (programmed through AMD's ExpressFlash service), or both.
+Customer Lockable parts may utilize the SecSi Sector as bonus space, reading and writing like any other flash sector, or may permanently lock their own code there.